yduh/VLQ-CombineFW/README.md

          python PlotScripts/plotImpacts.py ${outputDir}${inputWs}/impacts.json -o ${outputDir}/plots/Impact${postfix}.pdf

-For any other plotting requests, you can always customize plots by editing the plotters to get the fitting results from the corresponding root files.
+For any other plotting requests, you can always customize plots by editing the plotters, getting the fitting results from the corresponding root files.

-A collection of commands to make the plots above is in plotter.sh, do:
+A collection of commands to make the plots above is plotter.sh.
+Do:

     ./plotter.sh